Scenario

 Query Explanation

-- To compute the number of days the user has not logged since the last login attempt, the DiffDays function is used to find the difference between current date and the last login date.
+DAYS_UNUSED via DiffDays: To compute the number of days a user has not logged in since their last activity, the DiffDays function is used to find the absolute difference between the current date and the last login date.
+While the display timestamp is localized, this duration math uses CurrentUtcDateTime() to ensure the day count remains perfectly accurate and unaffected by the viewer's regional timezone boundaries.

 Output